Dev-Mind

 (2). repository used to download plugins or app libraries

 (3).
+Personalization of the java plugin.
+(4).
 Application dependencies (libraries used by the project)

 Open your project gradle-demo in IntelliJ and add the following code in build.gradle